michaelli00/MATH475/notes.md

 &nbsp;

-**Example**: How many ways can $\geq 1$ people be split into any number of non-empty groups such that each group sits at an unlabelled circular table
+**Example**: How many ways can $\geq 1$ people be split into any number of non-empty groups such that each group sits at an unlabeled circular table

 EGF for $1$ table with $n$ people is
 \begin{align*}